 Jesus helped establish a partnership with Habitat for Humanity and the local government so that families could work towards homeownership.
 Jes also leads the Metro Height Compound Resident Association Inc. with our local team on the ground to provide employment programmes and vocational trainings to the homeowners in partnership with the local government.

-This helps families save money to put towards their children’s education.
+This helps families save money to put towards their children’s education, learning, and so on.

 “We don’t have to worry about flooding”